 The zoo would take a couple of years to fully come into its own as the Zoological Society of San Diego would fight to acquire land in Balboa Park, campaign for support, and build a fenced area so they could start charging admission.
 It wouldn’t be until 1923, about 7 years later, that the park would have benefactors, a fence line, and be able to charge 10 cents for admission.
 Later in the year, they would open the most giant aviary in the world while receiving more and more animals to exhibit.

 The Zoo didn’t gain world attention until 1925, when Australia donated two Koala bears to the park – the first Koala bears to touch American soil.
 This fascinating creature would launch San Diego Zoo into the limelight.

 Over the next several decades, the zoo would grow in popularity and the number of animals exhibited.
 Today, the zoo receives an average of 4 million visitors every year and has over 4,000 different types of animals housed.
 The wildlife park also does a lot of conservation work and has founded the San Diego Zoo Wildlife Alliance.

 Discount San Diego Zoo Tickets from FunEx

 If you’re convinced that you need to add San Diego Zoo to your next family vacation, then head to Funex for industry-low pricing on all tickets including the San Diego Zoo tickets that are available on a discounted price.
-If you wait until you are at the gates to buy you and your family tickets to the zoo, you would be paying $57 per ticket for a child; however, if you book ahead through FunEx, you will save big with your discount tickets.
+If you wait until you are at the gates to buy you and your family tickets to the zoo, you would be paying full price per ticket for a child; however, if you book ahead through FunEx, you will save big with your discount tickets.

 FunEx has made San Diego Zoo tickets pocket friendly and accessible.